 Is Dubai online corporate banking safe for cross border transactions?Yes.
 Healy Consultants works with highly reputable banks so as to ensure safe corporate banking for our Clients in Dubai.

 How to open an offshore bank account in Dubai?For opening an offshore bank account in Dubai, our Clients will not be required to incorporate a local company.
 However, the KYC procedures will be more stringent than when opening a bank account for a resident company.
 Please refer to our section above to read our bank account opening guide for Dubai companies.

 Dubai multi-currency corporate bank account opening is easy if you know how.
-Contact Healy Consultants Group PLC if your Firm needs assistance navigating through the different banking solutions.
+Contact Healy Consultants Group if your Firm needs assistance navigating through the different banking solutions.